 Assessing and monitoring the coverage and openness of official statistics

 To ensure national statistical systems meet their obligations to provide open and complete development data, the world needs independent authorities to monitor their performance.
 Open Data Inventory (ODIN) provides annual assessments of the coverage and openness of official statistics in countries around the world.
 The ODIN methodology is transparent, reproducible, and consistent with international standards.
 Since launching the first assessments in 2015, Open Data Watch has expanded efforts through direct engagement with NSOs.
 Through this direct engagement, objective assessments are transformed into practical policy and technical advice.

-Based on demand from organizations focused on specific sectors, we are adapting the ODIN model to sector specific assessments.
-Our work on an assessment tool for gender data is a prime example.
-We are also conducting expanded research on national statistics to include microdata as well.
+Based on demand from organizations focused on specific sectors, Open Data Watch is adapting the ODIN model into sector specific assessments.
+Ongoing work on an assessment tool for gender data and ODIN Gender Data Index (OGDI) are prime examples.

 Measuring the effectiveness of development data indexes and tools

 Reliable data is needed to inform efforts and monitor progress—whether it be for social, economic or environmental issues.
 Different indexes and tools exist to help identify and address gaps in current data.
 ODW supports many of these indexes and tools.
 Not only is ODIN used as a component of # other indexes and tools, but ODIN research also identifies opportunities for improvement across many others.

 The Better Measurement and Monitoring of Data for Development identifies similarities and differences in concept and coverage across twelve widely used performance indexes and assessment tools.
 This helps inform the development of new indexes and tools as well as adjustments in existing ones.
 Open Data Watch contributes to conversations around how to measure data use and supports increasing the use of gender data through calling for improvements to the quality and transparency of women’s economic empowerment and gender equality indexes.